peteroupc/MailLib/docs/PeterO.Mail.DataUrls.md

 <b>Obsolete.</b> Renamed to MakeDataUri.

-Encodes data with the given media type in a Data URI (uniform resource identifier).
+Encodes data with the specified media type in a Data URI (uniform resource identifier).

 <b>Parameters:</b>